ALL GOOD THINGS

 Affirming & Open

-Located at 1947 New Holland Pike in Lancaster Pennsylvania, the Grace United Church of Christ is renowned for having a congregation that is both affirming and open.
+Located at 1947 New Holland Pike in Lancaster Pennsylvania, the GUCC is renowned for having a congregation that is both affirming and open.

 Grace UCC do not have a large congregation but do have a distinctive one!
 Grace UCC offer a most warm and extremely welcoming fellowship.
 What’s more, Grace provide a community to encourage any faith journey offering worship that is vibrant and stimulating.
 In addition, Grace is just the place to be for anyone who may be concerned with social justice.